trangnminh/real-estate-mgt/README.md

 ## Note

-- Before publishing to GitHub, please run the command line in
+- Refer to the two `.yaml` files in /src/main/resources for config options
-  terminal: `git rm -r --cached src/main/resources/application.properties` and put `src/main/resources/application.properties` in `.gitignore`
-- After pulling, copy the content of APPLICATION.MD in your `application.properties` (replace with local PSQL config)
+- Install Redis to test the cache: https://redis.io/topics/quickstart

 ## Changelogs

+### 23/12/2021 (Trang)

+- Finish Redis cache for House (get + pagination)

 ### 23/12/2021 (Trang)